saulpw/visidata/www/docs/join.md

     a.
 Move the cursor to the row referencing the desired sheet.
     b.
 Press `Enter` to jump to the sheet referenced in that current cursor row.
     c.
-Press `!` on the rows that refrences the indices on which the join will be performed.
+Press `!` on the rows that reference the indices on which the join will be performed.
 At least one key column, per sheet, should be set.
     d.
 Press `Ctrl+^` or `S` to return to the **Sheets sheet**.

 4. Optional: If performing a left outer join, use `J` or `K` to reorder the sheets.
 The first sheet will be the one for whom all rows will be retained.